David A. Ruiz: Federal judicial service

-United States magistrate judge service

 Ruiz was sworn in as a United States magistrate judge on October 1, 2016.
 He filled the vacancy left by the retirement of Judge Kenneth S. McHargh on September 30, 2016.

-District court service

 On September 30, 2021, President Joe Biden nominated Ruiz to serve as a United States district judge of the United States District Court for the Northern District of Ohio.
 President Biden nominated Ruiz to the seat vacated by Judge Solomon Oliver Jr., who assumed senior status on February 15, 2021.
 On November 17, 2021, a hearing on his nomination was held before the Senate Judiciary Committee.
+During his confirmation hearing, Senator Marsha Blackburn questioned whether he had enough of a background in criminal proceedings to serve as a judge.

-On December 16, 2021, his nomination was reported out of committee.
+On December 16, 2021, his nomination was reported out of committee by a 14–8 vote.
 On January 3, 2022, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate; he was renominated the same day.

 On January 13, 2022, his nomination was reported out of committee by a 14–8 vote.
 On February 1, 2022, the Senate invoked cloture on his nomination by a 59–38 vote.
 Later that day, his nomination was confirmed by a 62–35 vote.
 He received his judicial commission on February 8, 2022.

+He was sworn in on February 10, 2022.
 He became the first Hispanic district court judge in Ohio.